Do you know a woman who is being abused? A legal rights handbook

 Consent form: a document where you give permission to allow certain people, such as your doctor, to share information in their file about you.

-Disclosure: the sharing of all documents, evidence, and other information that the police and Crown have about a criminal case.
+Disclosure: all documents, evidence, and other information that the police and Crown have about a criminal case.

-Dominant aggressor: the partner who caused most of the violence in the relationship.
+Dominant aggressor: the partner who caused most of the violence.

-Equalization of net family properties: the process used to calculate and share any increase in value to a married couple’s property while they were married.
+Equalization of net family properties: the process used in family law to calculate and share any increase in value to a married couple’s property while they were married.

 Exclusive possession: a family court order that says one partner can stay in, or return to, the home and the other partner is not allowed on the property.
 If there are children, the order usually also says that the children are allowed on the property.
 The order is usually temporary.
 The court does not decide who owns the home or who rented it when deciding who can stay in it.